Lisa P. Gaynier, Program Director

-- Manage complex problems in increasingly diverse workplaces in global and domestic settings.
+- Manage complex challenges and complexity that exist in increasingly diverse workplaces in both global and domestic settings.

 - Be more culturally astute in both international and domestic contexts, bringing a capacity to flex to the myriad intellectual and social-emotional workplace challenges of today.

-The Graduate Certificate in Diversity Management is designed to enhance professionals' capacity to manage and conduct business in a complex and fast-changing global environment.
+The Graduate Certificate in Diversity Management is designed to enhance professionals’ capacity to manage and conduct business in a complex and fast-changing global environment.
 This requires adults to learn new ways of doing their jobs and to be prepared for career change opportunities.
 “Soft” skills are the “hard” skills of the 21st century and this certificate provides people to develop sorely needed managerial and leadership skills and the opportunity to earn formal credentials in the field of leadership and change management.

 Our faculty are engaged in research on racism in the workplace, stereotype threat in social interactions, culturally competent leadership and workplace inclusion.

-Applicants who are not enrolled in a graduate degree program at Cleveland State must apply for graduate certificate admission.
+Applicants must apply for graduate certificate admission to the university.
 An applicant must:

-- Submit an application for the graduate certificate program, along with a $30 application fee,
+- Submit an application for the graduate certificate program, along with an application fee,

-- Submit an official transcript that shows evidence of an earned bachelor's degree from an accredited university with a cumulative undergraduate grade-point average of at least 2.75 or an advanced degree (Masters, PhD, law, etc.)
+- Submit an official transcript that shows evidence of an earned bachelor’s degree from an accredited university with a cumulative undergraduate grade-point average of at least 2.75 or an advanced degree (Masters, PhD, law, etc.)

 - Submit a resume indicating educational background, professional experience, and career goals,

 - Submit a personal statement.
-See our website for instructions.
+See our website for specific instructions.